 ‘Our relationship with the community is built on trust, which is essential to effective policing,’ says Chief Rich Johnston

-In a statement released on Wednesday, Barrie police emphasized their dedication to “maintaining the highest standards of integrity and transparency, and to ensure the safety and trust of the communities we serve, is paramount.”
+In a statement released on Wednesday, Barrie police emphasized their commitment to “maintaining the highest standards of integrity and transparency, and to ensure the safety and trust of the communities we serve, is paramount.”

 “Our relationship with the community is built on trust, which is essential to effective policing,” Barrie Police Chief Rich Johnston said in the statement.